Paula Jarzabkowski

 Paula Jarzabkowski FBA FASSA is a financial researcher and Professor of Strategic Management at the Bayes Business School, University of London.

 Biography

 Jarzabkowski worked as the Professor of Strategic Management at Aston Business School from 2007 to 2013.
 She joined the University of London in 2016.
-Jarzabkowski was elected a Fellow of the British Academy in 2020.
+Jarzabkowski was elected a Fellow of the British Academy in 2020 and she was elected a Fellow of the Academy of the Social Sciences in Australia in 2024.